 1941 Lincoln Penny Composition and Design

-The obverse of the 1941 Lincoln penny features a portrait of Abraham Lincoln, while the reverse side showcases two wheat stalks, a design used until 1958.
+The obverse of the 1941 Lincoln cent features a portrait of Abraham Lincoln, while the reverse side showcases two wheat stalks, a design used until 1958.

 1941 Lincoln Penny Error Coins